Eveningme/five-color-map/README.md

 # five-color-map

-Color a GeoJSON FeatureCollection so that contiguous areas have different fills.
+Color a GeoJSON FeatureCollection so that bordering areas never have the same fills.
 Five colors [are all you'll need](https://en.wikipedia.org/wiki/Five_color_theorem).

 ## example